aaronlidman/mapview/README.md

 % ./try.sh
 ```

-Type `mbview --help` to see the parameters available.
+Type `mapview --help` to see the parameters available.

 **Awesome stuff**